Dr Paul Delaney B.A., M.Litt. (Dublin), Ph.D. (Kent), F.T.C.D.Associate ProfessorHead of Discipline

 Research and Teaching Interests

-In 2012, I received a Provost’s Teaching Award for teaching excellence; and in 2016, I was elected a Fellow of Trinity College Dublin.
-I am a member of several research networks, and I currently serve on the Editorial Board and the Management Board of the Irish University Review.
-I was recently appointed Books Editor of this prestigious journal.
+I received a Provost’s Teaching Award for teaching excellence in 2012; and in 2016 I was elected a Fellow of Trinity College Dublin.
+I am a member of several research networks and serve on the Editorial Board and the Management Board of the Irish University Review; I am the current Books Editor of this literary journal.

-I teach on a number of modules on the undergraduate programme in English, at Freshman and Sophister level, as well as on the MPhil in Irish Writing and on the Irish Studies programme.
-I am also a College Tutor, and have served in this pastoral role since 2006.
-PhD students have completed theses in the following areas: Frank O’Connor; W.B.
+I teach on a number of modules on the undergraduate programme in English, at Fresher and Sophister level, as well as on the MPhil in Irish Writing.
+PhD students have completed theses on a range of subjects including: Frank O’Connor; W.B.
 Yeats and Louis MacNeice; John Banville; working-class Dublin literature; and Irish Traveller autobiography.

 ContactDr Paul Delaney